Blady-Com/gnoga/docs/user_guide.md

 Our white board will be a simple example.
 It will allow any number of people to connect to the application and any one of the users can write with their mouse on the board.
 This will then display on every user's board.

 We are going to need a way to keep track of each user.
 To do that we will keep a collection of the windows main views for each user in a Vector.
-Gnoga provides an instanciation of Ada.Containers.Vectors for Pointer_To_Base_Class, an access to Base_Type'Class (see below the section on Gnoga Types)
+Gnoga provides an instantiation of Ada.Containers.Vectors for Pointer_To_Base_Class, an access to Base_Type'Class (see below the section on Gnoga Types)

 ``` ada
    Users : Gnoga.Gui.Base.Base_Type_Array;
 ```

-We will also need to provide an event that can be called from the Views when a new segment is drawn, we will call that On_Change in the GnogaBoad.Controller package.
+We will also need to provide an event that can be called from the Views when a new segment is drawn, we will call that On_Change in the GnogaBoard.Controller package.
 On_Change can then access each view and call a Draw procedure that we will create for the view.

 We will also need to track the destruction of user Views to remove them from our Users collection.
 So for that we will create an event handler called On_Destroy.